brab0/appt/core/README.md

 ## Install
     $ npm install @appt/core --save

-## Why?
-Imagine yourself starting a new project, which you don't really sure about the architecture.
-You'll write some code, import packages and classes by their paths when suddenly *BOOM*: you decide to reorganize everything.
-You're gonna rewrite every *../../../../path* of every single file into your project.

-...Or maybe, you're on a complex project, which becomes bigger and bigger fast, and the more it grows, the more impossible becomes to read and find yourself on it.

-If some of those scenarios looks familiar and bother you, **you should definitely use Appt**!

 ## @appt/core
 This package is the main dependency of the framework.
 With it, you can start your NodeJs application and scale it on a *non-intrusive/non-imperative* way by maintaining everything over a **Dependency Injection Pattern** working together with a **Module/Component** abstraction provided by Appt.